Soft Skills – So Hard to Develop …

 The Flipside – The Basics of Soft Skills

 Soft skills are the tools that we use to apply our knowledge, skills, abilities, and experiences.
 Soft skills have a huge impact on how effectively an employee performs their assigned tasks and duties.
 Soft skills include things like judgment, initiative, interpersonal skills, and flexibility.
 They include an ability to effectively communicate verbally and in writing.
-The soft skills are how we use and apply our knowledge, skill, and abilities.
+These softer skills are how we use and apply our knowledge, skill, and abilities.

 Why Does This Matter?